obsidiansystems/nix/doc/manual/src/architecture/store/concrete/object.md

 # Store Object

-A concrete store object is the pair of
+Concrete Store objects comes in a few variations of Nix, but the basic model of a store object is the triple of

   - a [file system object](#file-system-object)
   - a set of [references](#references) to store objects.
+  - a name

 While the abstract model allows references and other data to be intermingled, the concrete model strictly separates them in this way.